Kasey and Green Light Auto Credit did a fantastic job in helping us a great car!

 You can calculate your debt-to-income ratio in just three steps.
 Here’s how:

 Naturally, the lower your DTI percentage, the better.
 If you’re applying for an auto loan, lenders typically want to see a DTI of no more than 36 percent of your monthly gross income.
-For example, if you make around $2,500 a month, you may be denied a car loan if your monthly debt payments total more than $900.
+For example, if you make around $2,500 a month, you may be denied a car loan if your monthly debt payments total more than $900; a consistently high debt-to-income ratio stands out to lenders as a habitual bad credit factor.

 Does the car you want push your DTI beyond 36 percent?
 You can choose a less expensive car, thereby lowering the amount you’ll pay every month and giving you wiggle room on your DTI.
 You can also sell or trade-in your current car, and put the cash you make from the sale toward the value of the car you want.
 Consider lengthening the loan term as well, but make sure you don’t end up owning more than what the car’s worth, so if you decide to sell in the future, you can make a profit.